-Derivative financial instruments such as foreign currency forward and future deals, interest rate forward and future deals, swaps, foreign currency options and others, are initially recorded at cost as other assets / liabilities, and subsequently carried at fair value in the balance sheet.
+Derivative financial instruments such as foreign currency forward and future deals, interest rate forward and future deals, swaps, foreign currency options and others, are initially recorded at cost as other assets / liabilities, and subsequently carried at fair value in the statement of financial position.
 Fair value is determined by reference to current market prices.
 In case such prices were not available, the method of valuation is stated.
 Changes in fair value are transferred to the income statement.